 - 1. Once the log is placed where you want it and clamped firmly, position the blade close to the end of the log. - 2.
-Use the blade height scale to determine where to make your first cut (See Section 3.15).
-Set the blade to the desired height with the up/down crank handle.
+Use the blade height scale to determine where to make your first cut (See Section 3.13).
+Set the blade to the desired height with the up/down buttons.
 Make sure that the blade will clear all side supports and clamps.
-Adjust the outer blade guide (See Section 3.8). - 3.
+Adjust the outer blade guide properly (See Section 3.8). - 3.
 Make sure all covers and guards are in place and secured.
-Start the engine. - 4.
-Start the water lube if necessary to prevent sap buildup on the blade (See Section 3.16). - 5.
+Start the motor. - 4.
+Start the water lube if necessary to prevent sap building on the blade (See Section 3.14). - 5.
+Move the saw head forward (See Section 3.10).
 Feed the blade into the log slowly.
-Once the blade completely enters the log, increase the feed rate as desired.
 Always try to cut at the fastest speed you can while keeping an accurate cut.
-Cutting too slowly will waste blade life and lower production! - 6.
+Cutting too slowly will waste blade life and lower production. - 6.
 As you get to the end of the log, slow down the feed rate.
-When the teeth exit the end of the log, release the safety handle on the control box.
-Remove the slab that you have just cut from the log. - 7.
-Use the feed crank to return the cutting head to the front of the mill.
-Always disengage the blade before returning the cutting head for the next cut. - 8.
+When the teeth exit the end of the log, release the emergency stop button on the control box.
+Remove the slab which were just cut from the log. - 7.
+Return the saw head to the front of the mill.
+Always disengage the blade before returning the saw head for the next cut. - 8.
 Repeat until the first side of the log is cut as desired.
 Set aside the usable flitches (boards with bark on one or both sides).
-You can edge them on the mill later. - 9.
-Remove the leveling wedge if it was used.
+They can be edged on the mill later.

+- 9. Remove the leveling wedge if it was used.
 Release the clamps and turn the log 90 or 180 degrees.
 Make sure the flat on the log is placed flat against side supports if turned 90 degrees.
 Make sure it is placed on bed rails if turned 180 degrees.
-If the log was turned 90 degrees and you are using the wedge to compensate for taper in the log, use the wedge again to adjust the heart of the log parallel with the bed. - 10.
-Repeat the steps used to cut the first side of the log until the log is square.
-Cut boards from the remaining cant.
+If the log was turned 90 degrees and has to be leveled on the bed rails, See Section 3.6 for more informations. - 10.
+Repeat the steps above until the log is square.
+Then cut boards from the cant.

-Example: Remember that the blade cuts a 1/16 - 1/8" (1.6 - 3.2 mm) wide kerf.
-If you want 1" (25 mm) thick boards, lower the carriage 1 1/16 - 1 1/8" (27 - 29 mm) for each board.
+Example: Remember that the blade cuts a 1/16 - 1/8" (1.6 - 3.2mm) wide kerf.
+If you want 1" (25 mm) thick boards, lower the saw head 1 1/16 - 1 1/8" (27 - 29 mm) for each board.

-3.14 Edging
+3.12 Edging